Mayonnaisu/manga-image-translator/my_tools/docs/README.md

 2. Select "Download ZIP".
 3. Right click on the downloaded .zip file.
 4. Select "Extract Here" with WinRAR or 7-Zip.
-> [!TIP]
-> If you previously have **downloaded and installed** MIT **successfully** from https://github.com/zyddnys/manga-image-translator, you can simply download and run `MIT-updater.ps1` from inside the program root folder to get [all my scripts & some others](https://github.com/Mayonnaisu/manga-image-translator/tree/main/my_tools#:~:text=Impacted%20files%3A) (other modified files not included), assuming your Python virtual environment name is also "venv" and located in the root directory.

 ## INSTALLATION
 1. Open PowerShell as Administrator.